 The Committee on Education administrates programs and advocates on behalf of students to improve the undergraduate educational experience.
-In Spring 2017, CoE projects included investigating grade transparency at MIT, improving advising, reporting and resolving violations of end-of-term regulations, and funding student-faculty dinners.
+In Fall 2019, CoE projects included investigating grade transparency at MIT, improving advising, and reporting/resolving violations of end-of-term regulations.

-The CoE manages two ongoing projects to improve the MIT academic experience: student-faculty dinners (and now, coffees!) and violations reporting.
-If you want to get to know your professor a little better in a more comfortable setting, consider taking them to dinner or coffee on the UA.
+The CoE manages an ongoing projects to improve the MIT academic experience: violations reporting.
 If you are concerned because you think a policy in one of your classes violates MIT's rules of the faculty, we can advocate on your behalf.

 Curious about end of term policy and what constitutes a violation?
 Visit here.